-Simone Cheng is a policy adviser at Acas.
+Simone Cheng is a senior policy adviser at Acas.
 She is part of a team responsible for informing the future strategic direction of Acas and influencing the wider debate on the value of employment relations.

 The pandemic has affected each of us in different ways, but I think many of us can agree that we’ve experienced feelings of loneliness at some point or another.